ViennaTools/DRIESequences/README.md

 mkdir build && cd build
 cmake .. -DCMAKE_INSTALL_PREFIX=/path/to/your/ViennaLS/install/
-make buildDependencies # this will install all dependencies and might take a while make
+make buildDependencies # this will install all dependencies and might take a while cmake .. # this is only necessary if ViennaLS is installed with make buildDependencies make
 ```